steveya/steveya.github.io/_posts/2024-07-12-volatility-forecasts-1.md

 ---
 layout: post
-title: "Extending Smooth Transitioning Exponential Smoothing Volatility Forecasts (Part 1 - Baseline Model)"
+title: "Volatility Forecasts (Part 1 - Baseline Model)"
 date: 2021-09-07
 categories: [Quantitative Finance]
 tags: [quantitative-finance, volatility-forecast, machine-learning, research]
 ---

 <script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>

+#### Updates
+(Code snippets included in this posts can be found in the [Github repository](https://github.com/steveya/volatility-forecast/notebook/random_forest_ewma.ipynb).)
+I have updated the data used in this post to the end of 2023 so that the results can be compared with the new model in [the next post](https://steveya.github.io/posts/volatility-forecast-2/).

 ## Table of Contents